spiral/docs/components/validation.md

 > As you can see, we declared our method as non static.
 This is because Validator will resolve the rule class using container.
 This allows us to create specialized services to perform logical validations (for example ensure that outer record exists by it's ID) and much more.

 ### Rule aliases
-Default spiral Validation provides ability to define set of alises associated with different validation functions, such aliases defined in `application/config/validation.php` file and provided to validator using `ValidationProvider` dependency.
-Let's check list of available validation aliases:
+Default Spiral Validation provides the ability to define a set of aliases associated with different validation functions.
+These aliases are defined in the `application/config/validation.php` file and sent to validator using `ValidationProvider` dependency.
+Let's check the list of available validation aliases:

 ```php
 'aliases'         => [